 The best way to save money on it is to buy Guest Card which includes transportation services: bus, tram, metro, trolleybus.
 If you buy a ticket separately, it costs 40 RUB for ground transport for one trip and 45 RUB for a metro trip.
 There is also a card called Podorozhnik — you can refill it with a certain amount and pay for transport with it receiving a 20 percent discount.
 This card can be bought in the metro tickets office.

 Buses always have their routes written on signboards outside of them but they are usually written in Cyrillic which can be of course a challenge for foreigners.
 As an alternative, you can use Uber, which is widely popular in Saint Petersburg and doesn’t cost much.

-To get to suburbs of Saint Petersburg, you can buy tickets to suburban trains (sold on railway stations); to get to Peterhof you must use Baltiyskiy railway station; for Pushkin and Pavlovsk — Vitebskiy railway station.
+To get to the suburbs of Saint Petersburg, you can buy tickets to suburban trains (sold on railway stations); to get to Peterhof you must use Baltiyskiy railway station; for Pushkin and Pavlovsk — Vitebskiy railway station.
 Their price varies from 60 to 80 RUB for one way depending on the distance.
-The other option to get to the suburbs is Marshrutka — private minibus which stops on demand.
+The other option to get to the suburbs is Marshrutka — a private minibus that stops on demand.
 If you have to get off earlier than the final stop, it may also be quite difficult to ask for a stop if you don’t speak Russian.

 To travel from Saint Petersburg to other cities and save money on this trip, you can use 3rd class train tickets.
 They have 54 beds in a carriage: 4 beds in an opened compartment on the one side and 2 beds opposite of them.
 It is not really comfortable, but it helps you to make your trip more budget.
-Finally, Saint Petersburg offers a bike rent and bike rental self-service stations.
+Finally, Saint Petersburg offers bike rental self-service stations.